MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer.md

 ## Review email messages reported by users

 Suppose that you want to see email messages that users in your organization have reported as Junk, Not Junk, or Phishing by using the [Report Message add-in for Outlook and Outlook on the web](enable-the-report-message-add-in.md).
-To do this, use the [Email > Submissions](threat-explorer-views.md#email--submissions) view of Explorer (or real-time detections).
+To do this, use the [Email > Submissions](threat-explorer-views.md#email--submissions) view of Explorer (or Real-time detections).

 1. In the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer** (or **Real-time detections**).
 (This example uses Explorer.)